LSCP Serious Incident Review Group - SIRG (Formerly CIG)

 All agencies and professionals in the LSCP partnership can refer cases to be considered for a multi-agency learning review.
 Before a referral is made the professional should discuss the case with their safeguarding lead.
 Professionals can also consult about potential referrals and who your safeguarding lead is with the LSCP Safeguarding Manager ( Jacquelyn.taylor@liverpool.gov.uk ).

-Referrals are made using the Case Referral Form (available below - to be added).
+Referrals are made using the Case Referral Form (available below).
 Completed Forms should be emailed to:

 Jacquelyn.taylor@liverpool.gov.uk